igorwojda/kotlin-coding-challenges/src/test/kotlin/com/igorwojda/linkedlist/singly/base/README.md

 ### 4. `first: Node` property

-Returns the first node of the linked list.
+Returns the first node of the linked list (head).

 Tests:

 - `return the first element`

 Example: